People of the Rainforest

 Brazil

-Brazil therefore has the largest number of Indigenous forest people living in traditional ways.
-It also has what are perhaps the strongest protections for Indigenous rights, which were enshrined under the country's 1988 constitution.
-These include rights to their traditional ways of life and possession of their "traditional lands", which are recognized through a legal demarcation process as "indigenous territories".
+Brazil has the largest population of Indigenous forest peoples still living in traditional ways.
+It also has some of the strongest legal protections for Indigenous rights, enshrined in the country’s 1988 constitution.
+These rights include the ability to maintain traditional ways of life and legal recognition of "Indigenous territories" through a demarcation process that grants land tenure rights.

 Colombia

-Peru, Bolivia, Ecuador, Paraguay, Venezuela, the Guianas
+Peru, Bolivia, Ecuador, Paraguay, Venezuela, and the Guianas

 Satellite view of Deforestation in Brazil (courtesy of DigitalEarth)